mixer/developer-docs/pages/01.guides/06.season2/07.Fan Progression/doc.md

 # Fan Progression

-In Fan Progression enabled channels each user will earn Hears for interacting with channel.
+In Fan Progression enabled channels each user will earn Hearts for interacting with channel.
 Hearts will be earnt for various types of interactions including:
 - Chatting
 - Watching
 - Spending Embers